An Improved Bipartition Cover Bound for the Multispecies Coalescent Model: Abstract

 \section{Abstract}

-Bipartition cover probabilities quantify whether a collection of gene trees contains every bipartition of the underlying species tree, a condition that underlies finite-sample guarantees for summary methods such as ASTRAL.
-We study this problem under the multispecies coalescent (MSC) model and derive topology-free upper bounds on the number of loci needed to obtain a bipartition cover with prescribed confidence, improving upon the existing bounds of \cite{uricchio2016_bipartition_cover}.
+Bipartition cover probabilities quantify whether a collection of gene trees contains every bipartition of the underlying species tree, a condition used by some species-tree inference methods to restrict the search space without excluding the true tree.
+We study this problem under the multispecies coalescent (MSC) model and derive topology-free upper bounds on the number of loci needed to obtain a bipartition cover with prescribed confidence, improving significantly upon existing bounds.
 Practically, our bounds remain below biologically realistic numbers of loci across a substantially broader range of parameter settings, expanding their usefulness for empirical datasets.
 Theoretically, our analysis sharpens our understanding of coalescence under the MSC model and develops new asymptotics for these bounds and absorption times under Kingman's coalescent in the natural short branch regime.
-We further compare our new bounds with existing work using simulations under a variety of different species-tree topologies.
+Simulations across several species-tree topologies confirm that the new bounds substantially improve upon existing bounds, although their tightness varies with topology.

 \textbf{Keywords} bipartition cover; multispecies coalescent model; species-tree inference; ASTRAL